legacysurvey/legacysurvey/pages/dr10/sky.rst

 .. _`Rongpu Zhou`: ../../contact/#other-experts

+XXX is any of this still needed for DR10?

 Changes in the `DECam Community Pipeline`_ (henceforth CP) between `DR8`_ and `DR9`_ of the Legacy Surveys (in particular the switch from dark sky flats to `DES`_ star flats) led to residual sky patterns with a sufficiently high amplitude to, *e.g.*, significantly impact `DESI target selection`_.
 The sky residual patterns exist in all three bands (:math:`grz`), with the :math:`z\hbox{-}\mathrm{band}` having the worst residuals.
 So, starting